dioannidis/usbasp/README.md

 ### USBaspHIDUART utility

 The USBaspHIDUART is a simple console utility, used for testing the HID UART implementation.
-P
-re-built windows i386, x86_64 binaries and linux x86_64 binary ( builded on Debian buster ) is in the bin\hiduart test\ directory.
+Pre-built windows i386, x86_64 binaries and linux x86_64 binary ( builded on Debian buster ) is in the bin\hiduart test\ directory.

 This is the help page ( USBaspHIDUART.exe -h ) :